GabrielGrant99/Suspension-Performance-App/README.md

 The optimisable paramters are the stiffness and damping constants/coefficients of the vehicle suspension system

+All calculations are performed using the four degree-of-freedom half vehicle model.
+Unless stated otherwise, values obtained are those of the front axle of the vehicle.

-The .mlappinstall file is for installing the application with Matlab's applications folder.
-With this, the app can be accessed within Matlab under the 'Apps' tab.
+The .mlappinstall file is for installing the application within Matlab's applications folder.
+With this, the application can be accessed in Matlab under the 'Apps' tab.

 To install the Matlab application: